This error is very common when you try to log in to your MySQL for the first time.

 Similarly, there may be many other reasons for the above error, but the solution to this error is pretty simple and easy.
 In this article, you will find a way to resolve 1698 (28000) Access denied for user ‘root’@’localhost’.

-There are two ways to resolve this error.
 First, you will see a simple and less time-consuming method.
 If the first method didn’t work in your case, then go to the second one.

-Method 1: The easiest way to fix error 1698 (28000): Access denied for user
+Method 1: The Easiest Way to Fix Error 1698 (28000): Access Denied for User

 One of the easiest ways to resolve this error is to invoke “mysql_secure_installation”, which will ask you to set a password for your MySQL root user.